Is Microsoft Defender Enough to Stay Protected in 2023?

 Is Microsoft Defender better than a free antivirus?

 Microsoft Defender is better than some free antivirus services, but not all.
-It includes several features that many free AVs don’t provide, like real-time malware protection, a firewall, and parental controls.
-For a pre-installed free service, Microsoft Defender does an adequate job of securing your Windows PC.
+It encompasses various features that are often absent in many free antivirus software, such as live malware protection, a firewall, and parental controls.
+As a pre-installed no-cost solution, Microsoft Defender effectively ensures the security of your Windows PC.

 However, there are multiple free VPNs for Windows that provide better protection than Microsoft Defender.
 A service like Avira has higher malware detection rates, plus a password manager, browser extension, and file shredder for securely deleting documents.
 It’s not as comprehensive as a security suite like Norton, but installing Avira will give you much better protection than using Microsoft Defender alone.